-Comparing the Hyundai Ioniq 5 and Kia EV6
+EV Models Worth Comparing: The Hyundai Ioniq 5 vs. Kia EV6

 The huge cost of developing new vehicles – especially electric vehicles – means that the electric vehicle landscape is currently dominated by a handful of “platforms.”
 In automotive industry terms, a platform is a set of components, such as engines, suspensions, brakes, and even electronics, forming a literal “platform” on top of which different cars can be built – cars that might look and feel very different, but which share a lot of the most expensive and difficult to develop components.

 Platform sharing is nothing new to the car business, but the expense of developing electric vehicles, and the pressure to bring them to market rapidly, makes common platforms, well, more common with EVs.
 Every Tesla on the road is built from two different platforms, which themselves share many components.

 That’s exactly what is happening with the Hyundai Ioniq 5 and the Kia EV6, two of our favorite EVs on the market today.
 Hyundai and Kia belong to the same giant Korean company, and they pooled their resources to create a bespoke set of components that can, and will, underpin many EVs to come from the two brands, as well as the Genesis luxury brand.
 Indeed, Hyundai and Kia say that the “E-GMP” platform that is shared by the Ioniq 5 and EV6 will form the basis of nine more vehicles by 2025.

 If you are shopping for an electric vehicle in 2022, we think the Ioniq 5 and the EV6 are among the best on the market.
 But which one should you buy?